Cybersnake223/Hypr/README.md

 Media Player - Mpv
 Dmenu Program - Rofi
 Shell - Zsh
-Wallpaper - Swaybg
+Wallpaper - Wbg (Available in AUR)
 GUI File Manager - Thunar
 CLI File Manager - Lf
 Music Player  - Cmus
-Pager - Most
-Download Manager - Persepolis
+Download Manager - Uget
+Gtk Theme - Mayu Dark
+Cursor Theme - Qogir-Recolored Catppuccin-Rosewater
+Icon Theme - Reversal-purple-dark

 This Repo also contains my custom scripts for Misc things like downloading youtube videos and audio , switching wallpaper in hyprland with keyboard shortcuts. make sure to copy the scripts folder in /home/.local/bin and also add it to your PATH variable